What Do Radio Operator Do?

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Communications Operator

 Job Opportunities for Radio Operators

 In 2016, there was an estimated number of 900 jobs in the United States for Radio Operator.
 There is little to no growth in job opportunities for Radio Operator.
-The BLS estimates 100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 100 job openings in this field each year.